+USER WAYPOINTS

-Pressing the USER WAYPOINTS icon opens the USER WAYPOINTS page.
-That page presents a list of user-created waypoints existing in SkyView, together with button controls on the bottom of the page for creating, editing and deleting user waypoints and for importing and exporting user waypoints to/from a USB stick.
+The USER WAYPOINTS page presents a list of user-created waypoints existing in SkyView, together with button controls on the bottom of the page for creating, editing, and deleting user waypoints and for importing and exporting user waypoints to/from a USB stick.
 Managing user waypoints is discussed in detail in a later section of this manual.